RippeR37/SYE-Server/README.md

 ==========

 Simple yet effective UDP server with custom protocol and multithreading.

 Written in C++11, includes simple demo with server-client based chat.

+Main target is simple multiplayer games with fast response time needed (like FPS etc.).

 Requriements: